mainangaruiya/monty/README.md

 What you should learn from this project:

 * What do LIFO and FIFO mean
-* What is a stack, and when to use it
+* What is a stack and when to use it
 * What is a queue, and when to use it
 * What are the common implementations of stacks and queues
 * What are the most common use cases of stacks and queues